Go Back...Back to Home Base...Next Page...

 - Bonsai Friend by Petronella van Oyen

-We are now into Part 2 of this project.
 Currently there are about 13 writers whose work we have either already produced or looking into producing the remaining plays submitted for The Festival of Mythical Plays and Winning One-Acts.
 (Please see above)

 The project is both fascinating and very rewarding and we look forward to presenting the final stage of this project.

-During the early Summer 2009 we're presented a Mini-Tour around the lower mainland (including Abbotsford, Chilliwack, Burnaby, Vancouver) - See the final plays and venues chosen from Part Two of our One-Act Festival work above.
+During the early Summer 2009 we presented a Mini-Tour around the lower mainland (including Abbotsford, Chilliwack, Burnaby, Vancouver) - See the final plays and venues chosen from Part Two of our One-Act Festival work above.

 Thank you to our sponsors & supporters of this project: